- Q: Why has the government introduced MySuper?

 Q: Why has the government introduced MySuper?

-Answer: In short, the Government’s intention is to “create a new simple, low cost default superannuation product called MySuper”, which replaces the super funds of around 80% of all fund members.
+Answer: In short, the Government’s intention was to “create a new simple, low cost default superannuation product called MySuper”, which has now replaced the super funds of around 80% of all fund members.
 According to the Government’s Stronger Super website, effective since 1 July 2013, super funds can offer “a simple, low cost default superannuation product called MySuper to improve the simplicity, transparency and comparability of default superannuation products.”

 Note: The federal government reports that the majority of Australians do not make an active choice about where their super money is placed, nor in what way that money is invested, which means most super money is held in default super funds, and invested in default investment options.
 Although most Australians do have the right to choose their own super fund (about 30% don’t have a choice), around 80% of those who can choose their own super fund, leave it to their employers, or their union, to make the decision for them.